 Turn your side of house area into a relaxing and private haven where you can escape the world by setting up a little table and chairs and adding a touch of magic with a string of lights.
-Wouldn’t this just be the perfect place to read the weekend papers, do some journaling or enjoy a cup of coffee with friends?
+It’s the perfect place to read the weekend papers, do some journaling or enjoy a cup of coffee.

 18. Decorate with planters